rkulla/dotfiles/README.md

 ## Neovim

+Do this from ~/.config/nvim/init.vim instead of this dotfiles checkout, since not everything is symlinked

 Install Packer then run `:PackerConfig` and `:PackerUpdate`

 ## VSCode
 For now manually copy my settings from vscode/settings.json into ~/Library/Application\ Support/Code/User/settings.json